-Jobs in Iceland
+Jobs and Internships in Iceland

 Iceland is a fantastic country to work and there are lots of seasonal jobs available to apply for all year round.
 Expect friendly locals, spectacular scenery, a relaxed and high standard of living, competative wages and also lots of things to do in your spare time.
 Iceland is a popular country to work in with people from the UK but lots of people from all around the world apply every year.